EchoJuliet-01/jsmapper/README.md

 you want.

 It's important to call out the --in-file parameter specifically.
-The software assumes a default installation of JS8Call on a Raspberry Pi, with the default user of "pi".
-If you meet this criteria, it is not necessary to use the --in-file parameter.
-If you are running on a Pi with a user other than "pi", running on x86 Linux, or OSX, you'll need to specify the path to the DIRECTED.TXT manually with the --in-file parameter.
+The software is designed to work on Linux (including both x86 and Pi), as well as a Mac running OSX.
 It is entirely possible that jsmapper will work on Windows, though this is untested and unsupported.
 The install and update scripts will not work on Windows, and updates and gem downloads will have to be done manually by the user.
+Likewise, the --in-file parameter will likely have to be used to point the script to the DIRECTED.TXT file in the Windows filesystem.

 There are two categories of flags for jsmapper: frequency-related, and time-related.
 Frequency-related flags allow you to specify the dial